 As you may have already noticed, we use Terraform a lot.
-We also create users and configure their policies with Terraform.
+We create users and configure their policies with Terraform.
 Why?
-We create users to keep track of them but do not create keys not to keep them in our Terraform state.
+Thus, we can keep track of them but do not create keys not to keep them in our Terraform state.
 We just generate them manually.

-We also enable MFA on each console user.
-It's a must.
+We also enable MFA (multi-factor authentication) on each console user.
 We always ask our clients to enable MFA on root and delete root keys.
-We use secret scanners to ensure that we don't have any keys in code or in Terraform configuration.
+Using secret scanners, we ensure that we don't have any keys in code or in Terraform configuration.

 Sometimes we provide access to the AWS console for our developers.
 In these cases, we use strict policies.

 Simply put, logging is a record of everything that happens in the application and environment.
 This record can happen by writing to files and log streams.

 Monitoring is about setting up tools that monitor the state of software and the servers it runs on.
 Good monitoring ensures that we get notified about problems a few seconds after they appear.
 Also, it enables us to see a lack of performance and change servers' capacity.